A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

 oEmbed - An oEmbed is a link that tells a site (most commonly WordPress how to embed content from a third-party platform.
 This “embed code” type is a URL where the specifications are added as a string on that URL.
 It can be accessed in the Embed & Share modal under the Inline Embed tab.

 Password - Password Protection is a feature within the Customize panel.
 It allows you to — you guessed it — require a password before your videos.
 To add a password, head to the Customize panel on your video’s page.
+Passwords can only be added to videos.

 Privacy & Sharing - Privacy & Sharing is an in-app modal that allows for granular private sharing.
 In this menu a Wistia user can set a project to locked or unlocked.
 A user can also: add an admin to the project, give upload and download permissions, allow users to share the project, and access stats.
 Here a user can add or remove viewers and collaborators.